vishalsharma14/charcha/web_push_notifications.md

 - Add above javascript file and manifest.json on the home page where you want to ask notification permission from the user.
 - If the user allows, the push notification will be subscribed and the endpoint can be stored.
 On successful registration, add an API call to save the notification endpoint which will be used to send web push notification to the user.
 ### Sending Web Push Notification
 On successful subscription, endpoint will be stored which can be used to send notification to the user.
-Endpoint if in the following format:
 For python, Pywebpush package can be used to send web push notification.

     The subscription JSON will be received on successful subscription.